WordPress/wordpress-playground/packages/docs/site/docs/13-contributing/09-contributor-day.md

 ---
-title: WordCamp Contributor Day
 slug: /wordcamp-contributor-day
 ---

 # WordCamp Contributor Day

 The [WordPress Playground VS Code extension](https://marketplace.visualstudio.com/items?itemName=WordPressPlayground.wordpress-playground) and [wp-now](https://www.npmjs.com/package/@wp-now/wp-now) streamline the process of setting up a local WordPress environment.
-Both are powered by WordPress Playground—no Docker, MySQL, or Apache required.
+WordPress Playground powers both—no Docker, MySQL, or Apache required.

 Keep reading to learn how to use these tools for [local development](../05-local-development/01-wp-now.md) when contributing to WordPress.
 Please note that the extension and the NPM package are under development, and not all [Make WordPress teams](https://make.wordpress.org/) are fully supported.